Troy Davis: Federal hearing

 State attorneys called current and former police officers and the two lead prosecutors, who testified that the investigation had been careful, and that no witnesses had been coerced or threatened.
 The lead detective testified that his investigation was "very meticulous and careful… I was in no rush just to pick the first guy we got our hands on.
 I wanted the right guy."
 He stated that witnesses gave "strikingly similar descriptions on how the shooter was dressed", mostly describing the shooter as wearing a white T-shirt and dark pants, which other witnesses said Davis was wearing that evening.
 A state attorney asserted that the testimony of at least five prosecution witnesses remained unchallenged, and the evidence of Davis's guilt was overwhelming.
 In July 2010, Davis's lawyers filed a motion asking Moore to reconsider his decision to exclude testimony from a witness to a confession by Coles, but in August 2010, Moore stood by his initial decision, stating that in not calling Coles, Davis's lawyers were seeking to implicate Coles without desiring his rebuttal.

 Moore ruled that executing an innocent person would violate the Eighth Amendment.
 "However, Mr. Davis is not innocent."
 In his decision, Moore wrote: "while Mr. Davis's new evidence casts some additional, minimal doubt on his conviction, it is largely smoke and mirrors."
-Moore gave Benjamin Gordon's testimony no credit because the testimony came late and the judge believed Gordon would say anything to help Mr. Davis, despite no evidence that Mr. Gordon knew Mr. Davis.
 Of the seven papers described as recantations by the defense, Moore found that only one was wholly credible and two were partly credible.
 He did not consider Coles' alleged confessions because of the failure of Davis's lawyers to subpoena Coles, and suggested that Davis should appeal directly to the Supreme Court.
 In November 2010, the federal appeals panel dismissed an appeal on the case, without ruling on its merits.
 They stated that Davis should appeal the case directly to the U.S. Supreme Court "because he had exhausted his other avenues of relief."
 Rosemary Barkett, one of the panel judges, later released a statement saying that although she agreed with the decision, she still believed that Davis should be given a new trial.